 The three well-established risk factors for prostate cancer are increasing age, ethnic origin and genetic predisposition.

 - Increasing age is the most important risk factor for developing prostate cancer.
 However, around 25% of cases occur in men younger than 65 years.

 - There is a higher incidence of and mortality from prostate cancer in men of black African-Caribbean family origin compared with white Caucasian men.

 - If one first-degree relative has prostate cancer, the risk is at least doubled.
 About 9% of men with prostate cancer have true hereditary prostate cancer.
 This is defined as three or more affected relatives, or at least two relatives who have developed early-onset disease (before the age of 55 years).
 Patients with hereditary prostate cancer usually have an onset 6-7 years prior to spontaneous cases but do not differ in any other ways.

 - Factors such as food consumption, pattern of sexual behaviour, alcohol consumption, exposure to ultraviolet radiation, chronic inflammation and occupational exposure have all been considered as possible risk factors.

 - There is some evidence to recommend lifestyle changes (lowered intake of animal fat and increased intake of fruit, cereals and vegetables) in order to decrease the risk of prostate cancer.

-See also separate Prostate Specific Antigen (PSA) article.
+See also the separate Prostate Specific Antigen (PSA) article.

 There is no organised screening programme for prostate cancer in the UK but there is an NHS Prostate Cancer Risk Management Programme.

-See also separate Genitourinary History and Examination (Male) article.
+See also the separate Genitourinary History and Examination (Male) article.